MatixR/compsizer/README.md

 # compsizer

-Utilities for calculating CompetitorSize, as in Jakab (2018) "Competitor Scale and Mutual Fund Behavior."
+Package for calculating CompetitorSize, as in Jakab (2018) "Competitor Scale and Mutual Fund Behavior."

 #### `GenCompSize`